mkureth/ring-video-downloader/README.md

 # Ring Video Downloader

-A utility to interact with the Ring API for downloading videos or creating event logs.
+A utility to interact with the Ring API for downloading videos and bypassing the 50 batch video download limit.

 ## Setup